-(c) NTT ICT owns the Intellectual Property Rights in the Professional Services, or where NTT ICT uses any Intellectual Property Rights belonging to a third party, NTT ICT has a licence to do so.
+(c) NTT owns the Intellectual Property Rights in the Professional Services, or where NTT uses any Intellectual Rights belonging to a third party, NTT has a licence to do so.

-(e) Subject to the payment of all Charges, expenses and taxes, and subject to clause 8(f), NTT ICT grants the Customer a non-exclusive, non-transferrable right and licence to use, copy, adapt, translate, display, perform or transmit any Deliverable for its own internal business purposes solely in the country in which the Customer does business, at no additional cost.
-The Customer is not granted any right of ownership in any Deliverable, nor is it granted any right to transfer, sublicense or provide access to the Deliverable to any third party, copy, adapt, translate, make derivative works from, commercialise, communicate to the public or otherwise deal with that Deliverable.
+(e) Subject to the payment of all Charges, expenses and taxes, and subject to clause 8(f), NTT grants the Client a non-exclusive, non-transferrable right and licence to use, copy, adapt, translate, display, perform or transmit any Deliverable for its own internal business purposes solely in the country in which the Client does business, at no additional cost.
+The Client is not granted any right of ownership in any Deliverable, nor is it granted any right to transfer, sublicense or provide access to the Deliverable to any third party, copy, adapt, translate, make derivative works from, commercialise, communicate to the public or otherwise deal with that Deliverable.

-(f) Where a Deliverable includes any Intellectual Property Rights that are owned by a third party, then those Intellectual Property Rights are licensed to the Customer on the basis of the licence set out in the Service Schedule, or if no licence is set out in the Service Schedule, they are licensed to the Customer by a non-exclusive, non-transferrable licence to use those Intellectual Property Rights as part of the Deliverable for the Customer’s own internal business purposes solely in the country in which the Customer does business.
+(f) Where a Deliverable includes any Intellectual Property Rights that are owned by a third party, then those Intellectual Property Rights are licensed to the Client on the basis of the licence set out in the Service Schedule, or if no licence is set out in the Service Schedule, they are provided to the Client under a non-exclusive, non-transferrable licence to use those Intellectual Property Rights as part of the Deliverable for the Client’s own internal business purposes solely in the country in which the Client does business.

 (g) Each party hereby agrees not to infringe the Intellectual Property Rights of the other party, and except as expressly authorised under these Terms and Conditions, neither party may use, copy, adapt, translate or otherwise exploit the Intellectual Property Rights of the other party.

-(h) Where the Professional Services include installation, development, implementation or customisation of any third party software programs, then the Customer is responsible for acquiring a licence for those third party software programs directly from the third party owner or its authorised distributor.
-If the Customer wishes NTT ICT to acquire such third party software programs and NTT ICT agrees to do so, such acquisition will be subject to a separate agreement.
+(h) Where the Professional Services include installation, development, implementation or customisation of any third party software programs, the Client is responsible for acquiring a licence for those third party software programs directly from the third party owner or its authorised distributor.
+If the Client wishes NTT to acquire such third party software programs and NTT agrees to do so, such acquisition will be subject to a separate agreement.

 (i) Nothing in these Terms and Conditions affects the Intellectual Property Rights in any open source software.
 Intellectual Property Rights in all open source software is subject to the terms of the open source software licence under which it is provided.

-iii. may disclose Confidential Information to any of its directors, officers, employees, professional advisors and contractors or those of its Related Bodies Corporate (a Recipient) solely to the extent that disclosure is strictly necessary for the purposes of an Agreement, provided that the Receiving Party ensures that each Recipient complies with the Receiving Party’s obligations of confidentiality, and indemnifies the Disclosing Party for all loss and damage incurred as a result of a Recipient’s breach of the confidentiality obligations under this Agreement;
+(iii) may disclose Confidential Information to any of its directors, officers, employees, professional advisors and contractors or those of its Related Bodies Corporate (each a “Recipient”) solely to the extent that disclosure is strictly necessary for the purposes of an Agreement, provided that the Receiving Party ensures that each Recipient complies with the Receiving Party’s obligations of confidentiality, and indemnifies the Disclosing Party for all loss and damage incurred as a result of a Recipient’s breach of the confidentiality obligations under this Agreement;

-v. must notify the Disclosing Party immediately if the Receiving Party becomes aware of a suspected or actual unauthorised disclosure of the Confidential Information and must comply with any reasonable direction issued by the Disclosing Party in relation to the Confidential Information; and
+(v) must notify the Disclosing Party immediately upon the Receiving Party becoming aware of a suspected or actual unauthorised disclosure of the Confidential Information and must comply with any reasonable direction issued by the Disclosing Party in relation to the Confidential Information; and

 (a) Each party must:

-(d) The Customer indemnifies NTT ICT from and against any loss, liability, fines, damages, costs and expenses incurred by NTT ICT, its Related Bodies Corporate and its subcontractors arising out of, or in connection with, any breach of this clause 9 by the Customer.
+(d) The Client indemnifies NTT from and against any loss, liability, fines, damages, costs and expenses incurred by NTT, its Related Bodies Corporate and its subcontractors arising out of, or in connection with, any breach of this clause 9 by the Client.

 (a) To the extent permitted by applicable law, conditions, warranties, guarantees, rights, remedies, liabilities and other terms implied by statute, custom or the common law are excluded from this Agreement.

-(b) Where the applicable law prescribes a remedy or liability for breach of a statutory guarantee or warranty for the supply of Services or Products, NTT ICT’s liability is limited to the prescribed remedy or liability.
+(b) Where the applicable law prescribes a remedy or liability for breach of a statutory guarantee or warranty for the supply of Services or Products, NTT’s liability is limited to the prescribed remedy or liability.

-(a) Termination for convenience .
+(a) Termination for convenience.
 For Professional Services performed on a time and materials basis, either party may terminate the Agreement for convenience upon thirty (30) days prior written notice to the other party, unless otherwise stated in the Service Schedule.
-Refunds of any unused portions of pre-paid amounts will be provided only if NTT ICT terminates the Agreement under this clause 11(a).
+Refunds of any unused portions of pre-paid amounts will be provided only if NTT terminates the Agreement under this clause 11(a).

 (b) Termination for cause.
-NTT ICT may immediately terminate or suspend its performance under this Agreement if any undisputed invoices remain unpaid for more than 60 days from the due date.
+NTT may immediately terminate or suspend its performance under this Agreement if any undisputed invoices remain unpaid for more than 60 days from the date of the invoice.
 Either party may immediately terminate this Agreement if the other party is in breach of the Agreement and has not remedied the breach within 30 days of written notice from the other specifying the breach.

 (c) Bankruptcy.
 If either party ceases to carry on business, becomes insolvent, is unable to pay its debts when due, files for bankruptcy, is subject of involuntary bankruptcy, has an administrator, receiver or receiver and manager appointed, or has its assets assigned, the other party may terminate this Agreement immediately by giving the other written notice.